The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

 No. Only the patient can make this decision.
-Physicians must make sure that loved ones receive the appropriate assistance and support both before and after MAID is administered.
+The provider* must make sure that loved ones receive the appropriate assistance and support both before and after MAID is administered.

 What happens after a MAID recipient’s death?